By Maya Kushner, Esq. and Marc Emden, Esq.

 Shielding is most often, but not exclusively, used for Peace Orders and Protective Orders, which are civil cases.

-A new law that went into effect October 1, 2015 now allows shielding convictions for 12 specific crimes, including driving without a license, and disturbing the peace.
+A new law that went into effect October 1, 2015, now allows shielding convictions for 12 specific crimes, including driving without a license and disturbing the peace.
 There are several nuances in determining whether your conviction is eligible for shielding.
 For example, under the old law, a conviction originally eligible for shielding would become ineligible if the person is subsequently convicted of another crime.
 According to the new law, however, the first conviction remains eligible as long as the second conviction is also eligible for shielding.

-Sealing is the catch-all category which enables you, as a party to a criminal or civil case, to make all or part of your court record inaccessible to the public.
+Sealing is the catch-all category that enables you, as a party to a criminal or civil case, to make all or part of your court record inaccessible to the public.
 If, for example, you filed for divorce, you can request to seal that court record because it contains your personal financial information.